 You’ve no doubt seen the lightbox pop-up window on a site.
 Depending on your market, audience, and products/services, this can be either highly successful or a complete catastrophe.

 For example, when you arrive at any website that immediately blocks all of the content and asks you to take an action (subscribe, donate, follow on social media etc), do you dismiss the roadblock and move on or press your back button and try for another user-friendly website?

 What do you want the user to do when they reach the end of the page?
 The footer is a great place to give them either more things to discover, a way to engage with you through social media or place a call to action.

 The call to action in its simple form is something like, “Stay informed with our newsletter!”
 Just like any other call to action, the “Get a quote” button, “Contact us” button, and others, the “Subscribe” button asks site visitors to pull the trigger and take action.

-Find Rags' full-length article on email marketing strategies in the most recent issue of Pritnwear magazine.
+This tip comes from a full-length article on email marketing strategies, found in an issue of Pritnwear magazine.
 Subscribe here to ensure you're up-to-date on the latest in news and insights in the industry.